danfuzz/samizdat/doc/samizdat-0-lib/generator.md

 ----------

 In general, the generator-oriented functions accept either generators or collections as "generator" arguments.
-Collections are implicitly converted to generators, as if by a call to `generatorFromValue` (defined below).
+Collections and ints are implicitly converted to generators, as if by a call to `generatorFromValue` (defined below).

+Collections generate each of their elements in order.
+Ints generate each of their bits as an int, from low- to high-order, ending with the sign bit.

 <br><br>